-The second port stop for our transatlantic cruise to Barcelona was Santa Cruz, Tenerife, the largest and possibly the most picturesque of the Canary Islands.
-The Island is wildly famous for its sunny beaches and popular European vacation destination.
+The second port stop on our transatlantic cruise to Barcelona was Santa Cruz, Tenerife, the largest of the Canary Islands.
+The Island is wildly famous for its sunny beaches and is a popular European vacation destination.

 About Tenerife

 Tenerife is closest to Morocco but belongs to Spain.
 It covers approximately 785 square miles and has a population of under one million.
-More than five million tourists visit Tenerife each year to enjoy its family-friendly beaches and legendary nightlife.
+More than five million tourists visit Tenerife yearly to enjoy its family-friendly beaches and legendary nightlife.

 The Guanche people were the first inhabitants of Tenerife.
 The Island gets its name from two words in their language: “teni,” meaning mountain, and “ife,” meaning snow.
 Therefore, Tenerife means snow mountain.
 It’s unusual to find a tropical island with snow-covered peaks.